arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ![Create new shared space](assets/create-new-space.png "Create new shared space")

 Your Arduino Cloud for Business plan comes with two spaces by default:
 * **My Cloud**.
-My Cloud is a private space that is automatically created once a Arduino Cloud for Business plan is purchased.
+My Cloud is a private space that is automatically created once an Arduino Cloud for Business plan is purchased.
 You can use this space for personal projects you do not want to share with all your team.
 This space is free and includes two Things, unlimited dashboards and 100MB of Sketch storage by default, but it can be further extended and customized by purchasing any [Individual plan on Arduino Cloud](https://cloud.arduino.cc/plans).
 Have a look at the [Arduino IT Cloud Getting Started](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started) if you want to start using your private space.
 * **Shared space**.
 A shared space is the company space that you can use with all your team.
 As a matter of fact, a shared space can have any number of members, who can all access the resources inside of it.
 The level of access and specific permissions can be customized by the Space Admin (see [Invite members into your space section](#invite-members-into-your-space) to learn more).

-In the next sections, you will learn more on Shared Space features and functionalities.
+In the next sections, you will learn more about Shared Space features and functionalities.

 #### Change Shared Space Settings